nknapp/process-streams/README.md

     }).pipe(process.stdout);
 ```

-*Please note that this api is still experimental.
-Feedback is welcome, although I cannot guarantee any response times at the moment.*
+*Feedback is welcome, although I cannot guarantee any response times at the moment.*

 Changes
 --------

-####0.4.2
+#### 0.4.5

+  * All testcases should now run after `npm install`.
+All test-data is provided in dependencies (even for testECONRESET.js).
+    `package.json` is now complete, the README updated.

+#### 0.4.4

+  * Added license information to package.json

+#### 0.4.3

+  * Fixed error handling for `exec` and `execFile`
+  * Callback for `exec` and `execFile` is now forwarded to `child_process`
+    at the correct location, so that callbacks actually get called.

+#### 0.4.2
   * When using no in-tempfile, it may happen that the command (e.g. 'head -2') close the input stream before it is
     completely read.
 This may result in a `EPIPE` or `ECONNRESET` but is not an actual error, since the output is
     still correct.
 This error does not cause an `error`-event anymore, but an `input-closed` event.

-####0.4.3

-  * Fixed error handling for `exec` and `execFile`
-  * Callback for `exec` and `execFile` is now forwarded to `child_process`
-    at the correct location, so that callbacks actually get called.

-####0.4.4

-  * Added license information to package.json